Tokyo & Kyoto in Context: Journey Through Japan

 Trip Description

-From neon-lit Shibuya to lantern-glowing Gion, this 10-day Japan tour traces four historic capitals: Nara, Kyoto, Kamakura and Tokyo.
-You will see how power, faith and aesthetics moved across Japan, and how they still shape the country you encounter today.
+From neon-lit Shibuya to lantern-glowing Gion, this 10-day journey visits four of Japan’s historic capitals: Nara, Kyoto, Kamakura and Tokyo.
+On it, you will see how power, faith and aesthetics moved across Japan, and how they still shape the country you encounter today.

-Led by expert Context guides, you will travel east to west and back again by metro and Shinkansen, weaving together headline sights with quieter backstreets, markets and neighbourhood shrines.
-Structured, story-driven days are balanced with free time to follow your own interests, with optional experiences available if you would like to go deeper.
+Led by Context Experts, you will travel east to west and back again by metro and Shinkansen, weaving together headline sights with quieter backstreets, markets and neighborhood shrines.
+Structured, story-driven days of guided touring with subject matter experts are balanced with free time to follow your own interests, during which optional experiences are available if you would like to go deeper.

 Whether this is your first visit or a long-awaited return, this itinerary is built around a coherent narrative, not a checklist.
-You will leave with a clear sense of how the Japan of emperors and samurai became the Japan of bullet trains and city lights.
+You will leave with a clear sense of how the Japan of emperors and samurai became the Japan of bullet trains and bright lights.
+At the end of your trip, you will have gained lifelong memories and a clearer sense of this complex country, whose culture (and its contradictions) have seemed elegantly elusive for centuries.

 Experts